Persuading lawyers is hard. Here are the necessary steps. (Video Part 1)

-I know, that’s a pretty bold statement.
-But I’ve worked closely with hundreds of legal marketers and administrators, and I have seen many of them repeatedly making the same mistake, drastically decreasing their effectiveness and career satisfaction.
+I’ve worked closely with hundreds of legal marketers and administrators, and I have seen many of them repeatedly making the same mistake, drastically decreasing their effectiveness and career satisfaction.
 It’s the exact same mistake that I made earlier in my legal marketing career.
 Only through experience and happenstance did I eventually identify the problem and the solution.

 We often hear in-house legal professionals making the same basic complaints: